 Take note of the third line, which says deny from 735.34.6.
 This isn’t a complete IP address, but that’s okay because it denies every IP address in that block.
 Ergo, anything that begins with 735.34.6.
 You can include as many IP addresses as you like, one on each line, with a deny from directive.

 The opposite of blacklisting is whitelisting — restricting everyone except those you specify.
 As you might suspect, the order directive has to be turned back to front.
 So that you deny access to everyone at first, but then allow certain addresses after.

 You can also block or allow users of a domain name.
 This is helpful if people are moving between IP addresses.
 But it won’t work against anyone who has control of their reverse-DNS IP address mapping.

 allow from all

-This works for subdomains, too — in the example above, visitors from abc forinstance.com will be blocked as well.
+This works for subdomains too.
+In the example above, you will also block visitors from abc forinstance.com.

-This is bound to happen a little bit and most site owners tolerate it but it’s the kind of thing that can easily escalate into something more abusive.
-And there are times when in-text clickable hyperlinks can cause you problems too, like when they’re from troublesome or nefarious websites.
-These are just a few of the reasons why you might decide to deny requests that originate with particular referrers.
+This is bound to happen a little bit and most site owners tolerate it.
+But it’s the kind of thing that can easily escalate into something more abusive.
+And there are times when in-text clickable hyperlinks can cause you problems too.
+Like when they’re from troublesome or nefarious websites.
+These are just a few of the reasons why you may decide to deny requests that originate with particular referrers.

 If you need to do this, you’ll have to activate the mod_rewrite module.
-The majority of web hosts enable it automatically, but if yours doesn’t (or you can’t tell if they have) it’s worth getting in touch to ask.
-If they’re reluctant to enable it, it’s maybe worth thinking about getting a new host.
+Most web hosts enable it automatically.
+But if yours doesn’t, or you can’t tell if they have, you should get in touch and ask.
+If they’re reluctant to enable it – maybe think about getting a new host.

-.htaccess basics—the directives that perform blocking on a referrer basis depend on the mod_rewrite engine.
+.htaccess basics – Directives that block a referrer depend on the mod_rewrite engine.